"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 Tavern's keeper spoke out, "he is right and wrong.
 Know that brat.
 You will need to be pushy when the moment pushes against you.
 As for the Beret coin, no, it's not discontinued."

 It was a travesty that the coin wasn't discontinued.
+A terrifying coin considering the history it had for the wanderer and its destroyers.

-The wanderer adjusting his four colored rings walked away.
+The wanderer, adjusting his four colored rings, walked away.
 And kept walking.

 He stopped once outside the town guild building.
 He didn't question why it was called 'town guild' and not 'town's guild'.
 He scanned the legible declarations and requests on outer board as well as inner board, just to make sure so he did enter the building.
 Charting his course, in his mind for the day.